Buzzing cities, idyllic islands, exotic ports and lush highlands combine to create magical Malaysia.

 Festivals and Events in Malaysia

-The above nationalities do not need visas to visit Malaysia as a tourist for up to three months.
-Other nationalities should check with their Malaysian embassy or consulate.
+Most nationalities do not need visas to visit Malaysia as a tourist for up to three months.
+Please check with your relevant Malaysian embassy or consulate.

 Cup of teh tarik (tea) = 1-2 MYR